JayBazuzi/Mobbing-Pattern-Language/_patterns/Single Driver.md

 If the mob has a facilitator, the facilitator can ask questions of the mob to lead them along, so the driver can focus on execution questions / verifying the intent of the mob.
 "Did you want me to click here?"

+Can be combined either with [Single Navigator] or [Navigate the Navigators].

 # Consequences

 # Collaborators